Kbernius-content/write-with-fauna/README.md

-# write-with-fauna
-Resources, topics, and tips to help you if you are interested in participating in our Write with Fauna or are currently writing for us.
+If you are interested in participating in our Write with Fauna or are currently writing for us.

 If you are building full-stack serverless apps with JavaScript frameworks, serverless functions, 3rd party APIs, GraphQL, and Fauna, we invite you to participate in the paid Write with Fauna program.

 Join in on the serverless community discussion, and grow your personal brand in the process.
 We pay our writers between $200-500 per article and promote content across our social channels–including a 75k+ audience on Twitter.

-## We are looking for articles that cover:
+## We are looking for articles that generally cover:

 Step-by-step tutorials using Fauna and JavaScript frameworks including React, Angular, Vue, RedwoodjS, Svelte, Next.JS, and Gatsby
 Articles that illustrate features of Fauna including, temporality, streaming, multi-tenancy, etc.